21ucsa255/github-final-project/README.md

   ### Motivation
       Main focus of me to create this project is to provide and empower low income individuals

+  ## Contributing
+       Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+            Please make sure to update tests as appropriate.

+   ### License
+       Apache 2.0

    #### As a individual it's my pleasure to crete this project